yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 }}}
 encaps should be "vc" or "llc". vpi and vci are specific to your ISP.

-'''Connect to your ISP directly using DHCP'''
+=== Connect to your ISP directly using DHCP ===

 Most people will be using PPPoE or PPPoA.
 However, if you are using DHCP, please read this thread: http://forum.openwrt.org/viewtopic.php?id=8019

-'''Bring up the ADSL connection'''
+=== Bring up the ADSL connection ===

 {{{
 /etc/init.d/br2684ctl restart  # for PPPoE
 ifup wan
 /etc/init.d/firewall restart
 }}}
-The firewall only needs to be restarted after making configuration changes, not every time.
+The firewall/bridge only needs to be restarted after making configuration changes, not every time.

 Currently the ADSL connection will not start automatically on boot.
-See https://dev.openwrt.org/ticket/2781 for a patch to fix this, or manually run 'ifup wan' after a reboot.
+See [https://dev.openwrt.org/ticket/2781 #2781] for a patch to fix this, or manually run 'ifup wan' after a reboot.

 The "USB" LED should turn on (it's been hijacked to display PPP state, not USB state), and 'ifconfig' should show something like this: